 Apple co-founder Steve Wozniak hosted a panel with the cast and creators of Halt and Catch Fire after the pilot was screened at SXSW in 2014.
 Not only did Wozniak confirm that the show was realistic, but he also said that MacMillan reminded him of Jobs, describing him as "a little untrustworthy."

 6. THE FEMALE CHARACTERS HAVE REAL-LIFE INSPIRATIONS, TOO.

-Rogers said that, in creating Cameron and Donna, he and Cantwell were inspired by the likes of Roberta Williams, Donna Bailey, Grace Hopper, and Ada Lovelace.
+that, in creating Cameron and Donna, he and Cantwell were inspired by the likes of Roberta Williams, Donna Bailey, Grace Hopper, and Ada Lovelace.
 "Looking ahead, should we be so lucky as to do a third season," Rogers added in 2015, "the respective rises of [Facebook COO] Sheryl Sandberg and [Yahoo!
 CEO] Marissa Mayer are of great interest to us."

 7. SCOOT MCNAIRY AND KERRY BISHÉ HAD PLAYED HUSBAND AND WIFE BEFORE.

 Bishé and McNairy played Kathy and Joe Stafford, respectively, in Ben Affleck's Oscar-winning Argo.
 Neither actor believes that Argo had anything to do with them being cast as a married couple in Halt and Catch Fire.
 "It was just a happy coincidence," Bishé said.

 8. IT MADE INTERNET HISTORY.

 became the first television show to ever premiere on Tumblr.
 It debuted on the social media platform two weeks before it premiered on AMC.